davebaird/parallel-prefork-ipc/README.md

 (and where I stole the implementation from):

-- responds gracefully (and customizably) to signals
+- Responds gracefully (and customizably) to signals

-    \[Parallel::Prefork\]
+    `Parallel::Prefork`

-- can reload config data
+- Can reload config data

-    \[Parallel::Prefork\]
+    `Parallel::Prefork`

-- configurable max children
+- Configurable max children

-    \[Parallel::Prefork\]
+    `Parallel::Prefork`

-- timeout on final wait\_all\_children
+- Timeout on final `wait_all_children`

-    \[Parallel::Prefork\]
+    `Parallel::Prefork`

-- timeout on individual children
+- Timeout on individual children

-    left for users to write according to their own needs, Time::Out is very handy
+    Left for users to write according to their own needs, `Time::Out` is very handy

-- callback mechanism
+- Callback mechanism

-    \[Parallel::PreforkManager\]
+    `Parallel::PreforkManager`

-- passing final data payload back to parent
+- Pass final data payload back to parent

-    several libraries do this, the implementation used here is built on top of the callback mechanism
+    Several packages do this, the implementation used here is built on top of the callback mechanism

 - IPC

-    \[Proc::Fork\] - a pair of pipes shared between each child and the parent.
+    `Proc::Fork` - a pair of pipes shared between each child and the parent.
 The details are wrapped in the callback mechanism.

-- ability to add jobs to the queue while the main loop is running
+- Ability to add jobs to the queue while the main loop is running

-    \[Parallel::Prefork\]
+    `Parallel::Prefork`